opengeospatial/ogcapi-maps/README.md

 ## Examples

-An example OpenAPI definition, that describes a service that can serve only maps of one or more collections, is available at https://app.swaggerhub.com/apis/UAB-CREAF/ogc-api-maps-opf-xmp-more-1-collection/1.0.0
+An example OpenAPI definition, that describes hypothetical WebAPI conformat to this standard is available at https://app.swaggerhub.com/apis/UAB-CREAF/ogc-api-maps-opf-xmp-more-1-collection/1.0.0
+A resolved (almost without dependencies with other files) YAML file, synchronized with the previous working document, is available in this github repository at: [openapi/swagger/maps.yaml](openapi/swagger/maps.yaml)

 Another example OpenAPI definition, that describes a service that can serve only map (raster) tiles of one or more collections, is available at https://app.swaggerhub.com/apis/UAB-CREAF/ogc-api-map-tiles-opf-xmp-mt-more-1-collection/1.0.0